DPlilCoDeR/boilerPlatePhp/readme.md

 This boilerplate provides you an existing structure to customise and make your code reusable in any modern php application.
 Just modify the composer.json file in order to add the bits and pieces necesaries for your module.
-This boilerplate uses no other code than phpunit in order to run the tests in the provided suite.
+This boilerplate uses no other code than phpunit and gulp in order to run the tests in the provided suite with TDD features like watching files.

 ## Develop with TDD